Recognition of same-sex unions in South Korea: Health insurance coverage

-In February 2020, a man in a same-sex relationship, Kim Yong-min, successfully registered his partner, So Seong-wook, as his spouse, allowing So to access his employer's health insurance plan.
+In February 2020, Kim Yong-min successfully registered his same-sex partner, So Seong-wook, as his spouse for the purpose of allowing So to access his employer's health insurance plan.
 When the story became public a few months later, the National Health Insurance Service (NHIS) reversed course and revoked the dependent status.
-In February 2021, So filed a lawsuit against the NHIS.
-He claimed that the NHIS had unfairly discriminated against the couple as the agency provides spousal coverage to common-law partners, and only canceled his coverage under the insurance program of his partner's employer after learning of his same-sex marriage.
+In February 2021, So filed a lawsuit against the NHIS, claiming that it had unfairly discriminated against the couple as the agency provides spousal coverage to common-law partners, and only canceled his coverage under the insurance program of his partner's employer after learning of his same-sex marriage.
 In January 2022, an administrative court ruled against him citing the lack of legal recognition of same-sex unions in South Korea.
 So said he would appeal, "We will appeal, and the world will change.
 I believe a world in which people can live equally is coming soon."
 The Seoul High Court ruled in favor of the couple on 21 February 2023, holding that government health insurance should offer spousal coverage to same-sex couples, the "first legal recognition of social benefits for same-sex couples" in South Korea.
-The National Health Insurance Service later announced it would appeal the ruling to the Supreme Court.
+The NHIS later announced it would appeal the ruling to the Supreme Court.
 On 16 May 2024, Human Rights Watch filed an amicus brief in support of the couple.
 On 18 July, the Supreme Court upheld the High Court ruling allowing same-sex partners equal NHIS spousal benefits.
 "I couldn't believe when I heard the ruling and I started crying," Kim told Reuters outside the court.
 "While this decision is a major milestone, the case itself is a sobering reminder of the lengthy judicial processes that same-sex couples must endure to secure basic rights that should be universally guaranteed," Amnesty International said in a statement.

-Despite the court ruling, media reported in September 2024 that the NHIS had rejected requests from same-sex couples to receive spousal coverage.
+Despite the court ruling, media outlets reported in September 2024 that the NHIS had rejected requests for spousal coverage from several same-sex couples.
 "We are currently reviewing the Supreme Court ruling related to recognizing the standard of life partner of the same sex, and will notify (the applicant) after we've set up the criteria", said the NHIS regarding an unidentified couple who had applied for spousal coverage.
 On 27 October 2024, an estimated 230,000 Christians demonstrated in Seoul against the ruling.
 A spokesperson for the organizers erroneously said the "verdict was unconstitutional because same-sex marriage has not been legalised".